 One-size-fits-all solutions gradually lose relevance since each digital product requires a unique, individual approach.
 Thus, you can’t tell how much your project will cost without a detailed preliminary investigation.

-At the same time, if you fail to conduct comprehensive research, choose the proper software development cost estimation methodology, and build a viable plan, the outcomes may be critical.
-According to a McKinsey research, more than 60% of IT projects overrun their budget and schedule because of unclear objectives, poor business focus, shifting requirements, etc.
+If you fail to conduct comprehensive research, choose the proper software development cost estimation methodology, and build a viable plan, the outcomes may be critical.
+According to Forbes, the average IT project overruns its budget by 27%.
+Even worse, one in six tech projects may go 200% beyond budget and 70% beyond schedule.

-We at Acropolium have rich experience conducting result-driven investigation phases and helping our clients perform accurate custom development cost calculations.
-This post will explain why project estimation is essential, what factors to consider, and what are the most popular techniques to implement.
+We at Acropolium have rich expertise in conducting result-driven investigation phases and helping our clients perform accurate custom development cost calculations.
+This post will explain why project estimation is essential, what factors to consider, and the most popular techniques to implement.

 Why Is Software Development Estimation Important?

-First of all, it’s worth noting that estimation is not the same as the project budget.
-Instead, it’s an approximate calculation that helps get an idea of the possible price, timeline, required talents, and scope of work.
+First, it’s worth noting that the estimation is not the same as the project budget.
+Instead, it’s an approximate calculation that helps get an idea of the average cost of software development, timeline, required talents, and scope of work.
 Meanwhile, the budget is an integral part of the agreement between a product owner and a development team.